Who qualifies

 Find a business and apply

-- Get examined by one of the following ADP-registered authorizers:
+1. Get assessed by one of the following:

-- An otolaryngologist (a doctor who specializes in hearing), or your family physician, or an audiologist - if you have a hearing impairment
+• An audiologist registered with ADP – if you have a hearing impairment

-- A speech-language pathologist - if you can hear but have impaired speech
+• A speech-language pathologist registered with ADP if you can hear but have impaired speech

-- Find an ADP-registered business that can sell you the TTY and/or flashing signalling device that you need.
-You can find a registered business using the table below.
-The person who examined you can also help you find a registered business.
+3. Find a vendor registered with ADP that can sell you the TTY and/or flashing signalling device that you need.
+You can find an ADP-registered vendor using the table below.
+The audiologist or speech-language pathologist described above can also help you find a registered vendor.

-- The registered business will help you complete the application form and will electronically submit the completed form to the ADP.
+4. The ADP-registered vendor will help you review and complete the application form; they will also electronically submit the completed form to the ADP.

-It is important to follow steps 1 to 4 above before purchasing your device.
-If you order or buy your device before these steps have been completed, you will be responsible for paying the full cost.
+It is important to follow the steps above before purchasing your device.
+If you order or buy your device before these steps have been completed, ADP will not cover any portion of the cost.

 Getting 100% coverage

-You can get up to 100% coverage from the ADP if you receive financial support through these programs:
+You can get up to 100% coverage from the ADP if you receive financial support through these programs, subject to certain maximums listed in ADP’s Hearing Devices Policy and Administration Manual: